 In this simple guide, we’ll explain what PMax is, how it’s different for Ad Grant users, and how we’re using it to help churches and nonprofits regain momentum.

-Why We Started Using PMax for the Google Ad Grant
+Why We Started Using Performance Max Campaigns for the Google Ad Grant

 Last year and into early 2025, we saw a big drop in ad spend across many nonprofit accounts.
 Some were only spending a few thousand dollars out of the $10K/month grant.